Glossary of Non-Duality©

 Meditation: Traditional Meditation from Hindu and Buddhist sources has the meditator sitting quietly, with eyes closed and the Mind alertly focused on a single Thought, mantram or sound, on a Divine mental image or upon the inflow and outflow of the breath.
 Non-Dualist Meditation is, generally, an open-eyed activity, reducing the tendency to use the imagination, while keeping the Mind alertly resting in the meditator’s sensation of being Aware (i.e., the “I AM”).
 This is done without mentally labeling or analyzing Objects appearing within the field of Awareness, but concentrating solely on the field of Awareness, itself.
 A more apt term for Non-Dual Meditation might be ‘Watchfulness,’ where one simply ‘watches’ their sense of Awareness, without judgment, effort or expectation.
 In both cases, non-attachment to or the ignoring of any Thoughts that arise is paramount.
 The purpose of all Meditation is to prepare or quiet the Mind, so that it is no longer an Obstacle to Awakening.
 “Watching yourself, your beingness, your “I AMness”, that itself is meditation” (Nisargadatta).
 See: Awakening, Awareness, Hearing/Reflection/Meditation, “I AM” and Obstacle.

 Mind: Localized, manifested Consciousness, that has been limited, moderated or veiled by Space, Time, Causality and Duality.
 “The finite mind sees Eternity as time, Infinity as space and God as matter.”
 (Rupert Spira) The Mind is not the source of Consciousness, Consciousness is the source of Mind.
-Furthermore, the Mind is not conscious, only Consciousness is conscious.
+The Mind is not conscious, only Consciousness is conscious.
 The Mind is designed to function solely within Apparent Reality.
 The Mind can only grasp Objects, but not Reality.
 It is a means to interact with the world, but not a means to Self-Realization.
 “Put your awareness to work, but not your mind, as it is not the right instrument for this task.”
 (Nisargadatta) Due to Nescience, the Mind is constantly in search of Happiness through the pursuit of Objects.
 Therefore, the Mind and its Thoughts are the sole source of Suffering.
 “Mind creates bondage and mind also removes bondage.
 The seeker after liberation must work carefully to purify the mind, then liberation is as easy to grasp as fruit lying in the palm of your hand.”
 (Shankara) See: Body/Mind Entity, Consciousness, Duality, Happiness, Nescience, Objects, Suffering and Thought.

 Neo-Advaita: A spiritual movement beginning in the 20th century with Ramana Maharshi (1879-1950) that retains the core principle of Oneness and Non-Dualism found in Advaita Vedanta, but abandons the tradition of spiritual ideology, preparation and practice (e.g., discrimination, dispassion, yearning, Meditation, scriptural study, etc.), in preference for spiritual growth based on a Direct Path.
 See: Advaita Vedanta, Direct Path, Non-Dualism and Teachers.